-Chase Freedom Flex℠ is the best Chase credit card for bonus rewards on ongoing purchases, giving 5% on the first $1,500 spent per quarter in bonus categories that change every 3 months.
-5% on travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1% on all other purchases.
-Plus, the Chase Freedom Flex℠’s initial bonus is $200 for spending $500 in the first 3 months.
+Chase Freedom Flex℠ is the best Chase credit card for bonus rewards on ongoing purchases, giving 1 - 5% cash back.
+Plus, the Chase Freedom Flex’s initial bonus is $200 for spending $500 in the first 3 months.
 And this card has a $0 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.